Anticipating festivals can sometimes be more fun than the festivals themselves.

 Shankarpali were the first sweet I tried in my kitchen when I started out as a cook, and they turned out pretty decent even that first time round, so many years ago.
 That’s how easy they are.
 And fool-proof.
 Shankarpali recipes typically incorporate ghee and milk, but for our vegan version we replace these with oil and non-dairy milk with no loss of flavor.
 The saffron is not traditionally used, but I added it for some extra flavor.
 You can leave it out.

-Before we move on to the recipe, I want to draw your attention to Holy Cow’s Free Diwali page, located among the purple tabs under the header image.
+Before we move on to the recipe, I want to draw your attention to my vegan Indian sweets page.
 You will find a number of delicious, animal-free versions of Indian sweets here for Diwali, and an appeal to make your Diwali this year cruelty-free.
 Because here’s one more thing about festivals: they are the perfect time to start new traditions.

 - Put the milk, sugar, saffron, cardamom and oil in a saucepan and heat, stirring, until the sugar is dissolved.
 Set aside to cool.